selfcustody/krux/docs/getting-started/usage/generating-a-mnemonic.en.md

 ## Dice Rolls
 ### Via D6
 Choose between 12 or 24 words.
-The entropy in a single roll of a D6 is 2.585 bits ( log<sub>2</sub>(6) ); therefore a minimum of a 50 rolls will be required for 128 bits of entropy, enough to generate a 12-word mnemonic.
-For 24-word, or an entropy of 256 bits, a minimum of 99 rolls will be required.
+The entropy in a single roll of a D6 is 2.585 bits ( log<sub>2</sub>(6) ); therefore a minimum of 50 rolls is required for 128 bits of entropy, enough to generate a 12-word mnemonic.
+For 24 words, a minimum of 99 rolls is required for 256 bits of entropy.

 <img src="../../../img/maixpy_amigo/new-mnemonic-via-d6-roll-1-300.png" class="amigo">
 <img src="../../../img/maixpy_amigo/new-mnemonic-via-d6-last-n-rolls-300.png" class="amigo">